 It may be true that nothing is certain except death and taxes, but at least one of those predicaments can be mitigated.
-Proper tax planning may reduce investment taxes as much as 40%, a savings that could open the door to financial independence.
-Unfortunately, that crucial aspect of overall wealth management is often overlooked, especially when it comes to retirement and investment income.
+Smart tax planning may reduce investment taxes as much as 40%, a savings that could open the door to financial independence.
+Unfortunately, that crucial aspect of total wealth management is often overlooked, especially when it comes to retirement and investment income.

 We use a myriad of tax planning tools and techniques, including:

 - Roth Conversions – By moving assets from a Traditional IRA to a Roth IRA, your investments continue to grow tax-free and you can take qualified distributions tax-free as well, while bypassing the Required Minimum Distributions (RMDs) rules that impact Traditional IRAs.
 Reducing or even eliminating RMDs can lower Medicare Premiums and reduce tax liability on Social Security.

 - Tax Loss Harvesting – This strategy involves selling securities to generate capital losses that offset any capital gain income.
 It can reduce your taxes and allow your portfolio to grow faster since you’re not withdrawing money to pay taxes.
 Tax loss harvesting can be especially helpful if you have an asset that made large gains in the past year (Bitcoin, anyone?), but it is more complicated than it sounds.
 You’ll need to weigh short term vs. long term capital gains tax, and consider the worth (and the potential future) of all your assets in order to make the most profitable decision.